NAK-DT/Deep-Decision-Forest/Deep Decision Forest/README.md

 redundancycheck.py – Contains methods to quantify redundancy in datasets using correlation- and PCA-based metrics.
 Produces the final redundancy score that motivates the use of DDF in redundancy-heavy datasets.

 strategy.py – Defines training strategies for different modes of tree construction (e.g., random, greedy, or restricted).
 This allows experimenting with different decision rules inside the DDF architecture.

+Examples of runs can be found in the folder above.

+Visualization of the DDF's trees can be found in the folder above.